rpigu-i/rfidsnatcher/README.md

 ![Wired up](./images/wired.png)

-Connect the antenna to the small little connector on the Arduino board.
+Connect the antenna to the small metal connector on the Arduino board.
 The battery connects to the small white battery connection point on the Arduino.